Matt Riser's Lions Baseball Camps

 Riser, a Picayune, Miss., native, began his coaching career after completing his collegiate career at Tulane, where he played in 2005-06.
 Prior to his time in New Orleans, Riser played under Artigues, the former Southeastern head coach and current director of athletics, for two seasons at Pearl River Community College.

-Riser played in 108 games in two years with the Green Wave.
+With the Green Wave, Riser played in 108 games over the course of two seasons.
 As a senior, he played in all 64 games and made 57 starts, finishing the season with three home runs, 37 RBI and 16 doubles, helping Tulane to a NCAA Regional Final Appearance.
-In 2005 Riser played a vital role in helping Tulane to the 2005 College World Series, playing in 44 games as a junior.
+In 2005, Riser played a vital role in helping Tulane to the 2005 College World Series, playing in 44 games as a junior.

 At PRCC, Riser earned All-Region XXII honors and Region XXII Defensive Player of the Year honors as a sophomore, helping PRCC to the state title.
-He batted .376 as a sophomore and .347 as a freshman, while compiling 110 hits, 30 doubles and 109 runs scored in his two-year junior college career.
-Riser prepped at Picayune Memorial High and was an All-State pick as a senior.
+He batted .376 as a sophomore and .347 as a freshman, compiling 110 hits, 30 doubles and 109 runs scored in his two-year junior college career.
+The Mississippi native prepped at Picayune Memorial High and was an All-State selection as a senior.

 Riser earned his degree in biomedical engineering from Tulane University in 2007.
-He and wife Jeanette reside in Hammond.
+He, wife, Jeanette, and son, Xander, reside in Hammond.